And I just, I mean, when you hear this, dig deep to find your gut reaction.

 A lot of Democrats just do not watch President Bush speak.

-But don't listen to our poll because as we told you, Democrats hate Bush and they don't watch him speak.
+But don't listen to our poll because, as we told you, Democrats hate Bush and they don't watch him speak.

 This is only Republicans.

-Why Bill, why even put the results out if you're going to discredit and trash your own poll?
+Bill, why even put the results out if you're going to discredit and trash your own poll?

-You and She for both.
+You and she for both.

 Note the technique.

-Note the similarity from network to network, drive by to drive by.
+Note the similarity from network to network.

-But they see they they committed beforehand, they promoted the poll, so they had to give us the results.
+They promoted the poll, so they had to give us the results.

-President's middle path disappoints both sides of sharply divisive immigration issue.
+New York Times, president's middle path disappoints both sides of sharply divisive immigration issue.

-You know, we hear from these political professionals that this is a nation made up of moderates and independents.
+As I said last hour, you know, we hear from these political professionals that this is a nation made up of moderates and independents.

-The great unwashed, the great undecided.
+They're great unwashed, the great undecideds.

-Yeah, we got the Democratic base, we got the Republican base, but they cancel each other out, and everybody that knows what's going on, running for president, they know they got to go out and get the big middle.
+And everybody that knows what's going on running for president, they know they got to go out and get the big middle.

-We're a nation and the independents and the moderates are celebrated as the people that are not partisan, they're smarter than everybody else in the room.
+We are a nation, and the independents and the moderates are celebrated as the people that are not partisan.

 They decide things issue by issue by issue.